A version of this article appeared at peta2.com.

 For information on using a positive approach to teaching your dog not to pull, check out the book My Dog Pulls—What Do I Do? by Turid Rugaas, or try the DVD.

-Share this with a friend so all dogs will be comfortable on their next walk:
+Share this on Facebook and Twitter so all dogs will be comfortable on their next walk.